carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 Nextflow manages intermediate results from the pipelines expected outputs independently.

-Files created by a process are stored in a task specific working directory which is considered as a temporary.
+Files created by a `process` are stored in a task specific working directory which is considered as a temporary.
 Normally this is under the `work` directory , that can be deleted upon completion.

-The files you want the workflow to return as results need to be defined in the process output block and then the output directory specified using the directive [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir).
+The files you want the workflow to return as results need to be defined in the `process` `output` block and then the output directory specified using the `directive` `publishDir`.
+More information [here](https://www.nextflow.io/docs/latest/process.html#publishdir).

 ~~~
 publishDir <directory>, parameter: value, parameter2: value ...